sebbdk/vargr-kongo/readme.md

 Comes with Cors and  gzip compression by default.

-Simple add your custom Koa configuration to the returned object and call app.listen(somenumber).
+Simple add your custom Koa configuration to the returned object and the listen(myportnumber) method on it to make it go.